+The results in Table 2 indicate that there was no significant effect of the extract in reducing lipid levels in all groups treated with the extract.
+Therefore, it cannot be relied upon to reduce lipids

 Total cholesterol

 Changes in lipid metabolism are one of the symptoms of onset of diabetes mellitus.
 Figure 1 below shows the average total cholesterol levels of the various groups after the experimental period.
 From the results, the untreated group had the highest total cholesterol level (202.22±12.66 mg/dl) followed by the extract groups while the normal control had the least (168.98±8.75 mg/dl) though the differences were not significant (p>0.05) when all the groups were compared p≥0.05.